JohanSaaw/slimserver-platforms/Docker/README.md

       lmscommunity/lyrionmusicserver
 ```
 ### Using the Local Player Plugin inside your Container
+NOTE: This requires audio hardware installed on the host machine which means this is unlikely to work on most NAS solutions like Synology or QNAP.

 To use the Local Player plugin you need to specify an audio device to use:

 For `docker run` add: